niklasvh/html2canvas/readme.md

 ### Examples ###

-For more information and examples, please visit the <a href="http://html2canvas.hertzen.com">homepage</a>.
+For more information and examples, please visit the <a href="http://html2canvas.hertzen.com">homepage</a> or try the <a href="http://html2canvas.hertzen.com/screenshots.html">test console</a>.